hsahovic/poke-env/README.md

 ## Acknowledgements

 This project is a follow-up of a group project from an artifical intelligence class at Ecole Polytechnique.
 You can find the original repository [here](https://github.com/hsahovic/inf581-project).
 It is partially inspired by the [showdown-battle-bot project](https://github.com/Synedh/showdown-battle-bot).
+Of course, none of these would have been possible without [Pokemon Showdown](https://github.com/Zarel/Pokemon-Showdown).

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)